Government of Canada

 Guidelines for the Eligibility of Applications Related to Health

-New regulations regarding subject matter eligibility for health-related research came into effect in 2009.
-The following are considerations when preparing or assessing the eligibility of the subject matter of applications related to health:
+The following are considerations when preparing or assessing the eligibility for SSHRC support of applications with subject matter related to health:

 • Investigators whose proposed research is health-related should consult CIHR’s mandate first to explore eligibility.
-CIHR has policies and procedures in place to adjudicate the full range of social science and humanities research proposals related to health research.
-Research eligible under the mandate of CIHR will not be considered by SSHRC.
+CIHR has policies and procedures in place to adjudicate the full range of social sciences and humanities research proposals related to health research.

-• The use of social science or humanities theories, methodologies and hypotheses is, in and of itself, not sufficient to make a proposal eligible at SSHRC.
+• The use of social sciences or humanities theories, methodologies and hypotheses is, in and of itself, not sufficient to make a proposal eligible for SSHRC funding.

 Ineligible for SSHRC Support

-• clinical research (e.g., treatment, prevention or diagnosis of a condition or disease; testing the impact of medication or medical aids);
+• clinical research (e.g., treatment, prevention or diagnosis of a condition, disorder or disease; testing or evaluating the impact of interventions, medication or medical aids);

-• therapy (e.g., counselling, psychotherapy, rehabilitation and occupational therapy, validation/testing of diagnostic tools), including the use of performing/visual arts as an element of therapy;
+• therapy (e.g., counselling, interventions, psychotherapy, rehabilitation, speech and occupational therapy, validation/testing of diagnostic tools); and

 Decision-Making and Consultation Process to Determine the Eligibility of Applications Related to Health

-Decision-making with regard to eligibility is entrusted to SSHRC staff, rather than to the peer/merit review committees, which focus on assessing the excellence of proposals.
+Decision-making with regard to eligibility is entrusted to SSHRC staff and management, rather than to the peer/merit review committees, which focus on assessing the excellence of proposals.
 Potential applicants are encouraged to contact SSHRC staff in advance of submitting their application if there are questions regarding subject matter eligibility.
 Staff will endeavour to provide advice to applicants.
-However, a final decision on eligibility can only be made following submission of a full proposal.
+However, a final decision on eligibility can be made only following submission of a full proposal.

 Please note that SSHRC does not permit appeals on grounds of subject matter eligibility.